 Adorned by locals Nan Peng is one of the oldest Cha Chan Teng in Macau that serves simple yet delicious breakfast for decades.
-The signature Nan Peng sandwich comes with thick yet fluffy omelet, generous amount of hams and pork char siew.
+The signature Nan Peng sandwich comes with a thick yet fluffy omelette, a generous amount of hams and pork char siew.
 The shop is located nearby Sofitel Macau Ponte 16.

-Address : 85, Rua de Cinco de Outubro, Macau
+Address: 85, Rua de Cinco de Outubro, Macau (Google Map)

 9. Gelatina Mok Yi Kei Serradura (莫義記)

-Gelatina Mok Yi Kei is a 80 years old ice cream shop renowned for their Serradura Pudding and Musang King Durian Ice Cream.
-Serradura also known as sawdust pudding is one of Macau’s iconic dessert, is made from a combination of whipped cream and crumbled Marie biscuit.
-While surprisingly Macau doesn’t produce durian yet they are selling durian by product commonly, I would have thought it is their local fruit if I’m not from Durianland (Malaysia).
+Gelatina Mok Yi Kei is an 80 years old ice cream shop renowned for their Serradura Pudding and Musang King Durian Ice Cream.
+Serradura also is known as sawdust pudding is one of Macau’s iconic dessert, is made from a combination of whipped cream and crumbled Marie biscuit.
+While surprisingly Macau doesn’t produce durian yet they are selling durian by-product commonly, I would have thought it is their local fruit if I’m not from Durianland (Malaysia).

 10. North by Square Eight (食・ 八方旗下北㕑)

-Address : MGM Macau – Avenida Dr. Sun Yat Sen, NAPE, Macau
+Address: MGM Macau – Avenida Dr Sun Yat Sen, NAPE, Macau (Google Map)

 11. Lemoncello Gelato